bbeek/refactorlegacy/Labs/Day1/Readme.md

 Compile-test-commit.

 ## Creating intermediate data structure `StatementData`
 Then create a intermediate data structure.
-Right-click on the `TheatricalPlays` project within the Solution Explorer and add a new class named `StatementData`.
+Right-click on the `TheatricalPlays` project within the Solution Explorer and add a new class named `StatementData`.<br />
-Next, using the **Change function declaration** (use the change signature functionality in Visual Studio) add a new parameter to the `RenderPlainText` method of type `StatementData` with name `data`.
+Next, using the **Change function declaration** (use the change signature functionality in Visual Studio) add a new parameter to the `RenderPlainText` method of type `StatementData` with name `data`.<br />
-Create a new variable `statementData` in `Statement` and pass it into the `RenderPlainText` method.
+Create a new variable `statementData` in `Statement` and pass it into the `RenderPlainText` method.<br/>
-Now the solution should be in a compilable state.
+Now the solution should be in a compilable state.<br/>
-So, we start the process of moving data required for the second phase into the intermediate data structure.
+So, we start the process of moving data required for the second phase into the intermediate data structure.<br/>

 We begin by moving the Customer data into the `StatementData` class.
 First add `public string Customer { get; init; }` to the `StatementData` class.
 > **Note** that we enforce encapsulation by only allowing the name to be set with the constructor by specifying the new **_.Net 5 `init` accessibility modifier_**.